Introduction

 Brand trust

 Refers to how strongly customers believe in your brand.
 Do you deliver on your promises?
-Do you know if your sales service meets the customer's expectations, or do they go above and beyond?
-Brand trust creates trust among your customers, which is essential in a world where few customers feel confident in large companies.
+Would you know if your sales service meets the customer's expectations, or do they go above and beyond?
+Brand trust creates trust among your customers, essential in a world where few customers feel confident in large companies.

 Brand valuation